South-Carolina-Department-of-Commerce/CommodityRankings/README.md

 Step 2: Click on State Export Data (Origin of Movement) HS.

 You get prompted the screen where you select States.
-Manually click on each state, avoid territories and D.C.
+Click the green check to select each state, deselect and avoid territories and D.C.

 Step 3: Select the Timeframe